Dean151/Dean-Blog/_posts/2018-01-31-how-anyone-could-feed-my-cat.markdown

 And lesson learned: I will always challenge any new device that connect to my network from now on.

-Am I getting a little bit paranoiac?
+Am I getting a little bit paranoid?
 Yes I am!

 [dilitrust]: https://www.dilitrust.com/en/
 [homekit-flaw]: https://9to5mac.com/2017/12/07/homekit-vulnerability/